What foods to avoid with diabetes

 Everyone loves mac n’ cheese, but diabetics should stay away from it.
 It is usually made with white pasta, full-fat milk, and cheese, and often has added white flour and salt.
 The pasta and flour are a source of carbohydrates, which will be quickly broken down in your digestive system to release a large amount of sugar quickly.
-The milk and cheese add saturated fat that can cause weight gain and contribute to insulin resistance, whilst the salt can increase your blood pressure.
+The milk and cheese add saturated fat that can cause weight gain and contribute to insulin resistance, while the salt can increase your blood pressure.

 A steaming cup of joe with a little low-fat milk is a daily treat you do not need to feel guilty about.
 But the coffee you buy from coffee shops is usually laden with carb and sugar-rich milk.
 Any added cream or sugar can boost the fat and sugar content considerably.
 Stick to homemade coffee and avoid the temptation of coffee shops.

 We all know fast food is bad for us.
 Whether it is burgers and fries, pizza, fried chicken, or Chinese takeout, fast food is laden with sugar, saturated fat, and salt.
 Eating fast food can raise your blood sugar, blood fats, and blood pressure, as well as expand your waistline.